kamranzafar4343/google-UI-clone/README.md

 ## Project Description

 This project aims to create a user interface (UI) clone of Google, one of the most widely used search engines globally.
-The purpose is to demonstrate the ability to replicate the visual elements and functionality of the Google search page using HTML, CSS, and possibly JavaScript.
+The purpose is to demonstrate the ability to replicate the visual elements and functionality of the Google search page using HTML and CSS.

 ## Features

 - **Search Bar:** An interactive search bar that closely resembles the Google search bar.
-- **Search Results:** Display search results in a similar format to Google, including links, titles, and descriptions.
 - **Google Logo:** Include a clone of the Google logo for authenticity.
 - **Responsive Design:** Ensure that the UI is responsive and works well across different devices and screen sizes.